srush/GPU-Puzzles/README.md

 standard python tools like list comprehensions or ask for Numpy properties like shape or size (if you need the size, it is given as an argument).
 The puzzles only require doing simple operations, basically +, *, simple array indexing, for loops, and if statements.
+You are allowed to use local variables.
-If you get an error it is probably because you did something fancy :).
+If you get an
+error it is probably because you did something fancy :).

 *Tip: Think of the function `call` as being run 1 time for each thread.